iOS-Goodies/iOS-Goodies/CONTRIBUTING.md

 Each week we launch the goodies on Thursday and create a new markdown file that will have the issues for the next week.
 Rui and Tiago are responsible for launching the Goodies (Website + newsletter).

+### Your approved contribution didn't make the newsletter

+As a general rule, please do not submit your link again if it was not selected to be part of the newsletter.
+We reserve the right to include the link again under special circumstances (i.e. the previous newsletter had a large number of contributions).
+If you feel your contribution deserves a second look, please [open an issue](https://github.com/iOS-Goodies/iOS-Goodies/issues/new).

 ## Categories

  * **Articles** - Generally speaking these are technical articles.
 They should expose the reader to code, but it's not mandatory.